OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 # Generating spatial sampling

 ::: {.rmdnote}
 You are reading the work-in-progress Spatial Sampling and Resampling for Machine Learning.
-This chapter is currently currently draft version, a peer-review publication is pending.
+This chapter is currently draft version, a peer-review publication is pending.
 You can find the polished first edition at <https://opengeohub.github.io/spatial-sampling-ml/>.
 :::